HomomorphicEncryption/SparseLWEkit/README.md

 | [NeurIPS:YWACL23](https://eprint.iacr.org/2023/968)                                      | ❌ | ❌ | ✅ | ❌ |
 | [Eprint:SWYNSCL24](https://eprint.iacr.org/2024/150)                                      | ❌ | ❌ | ✅ | ❌ |

+TODO: come up with a way to sort the columns to avoid an unfair display (alphabetically, number of checks, ...).

 #### Notes
 - 🔒 means that there is an implementation but it is not publicly available.
 - ⚠️ means that the estimator only partially implements this attack (for example only the non-sparse variant is implemented)